EsteveM/Architect-a-Blockchain-Flight-Delay-Insurance-for-Passengers/README.md

         * *Fetch Flight Status Update*.
 This third section allows the chosen passenger to request a fetch flight status update from the oracles.
         ![fetchflightstatusupdate](/Screenshots/fetchflightstatusupdate.png)
         At this point it is important to turn our attention to the terminal shell window where the server managing the oracles is running.
 You will see the following messages displayed there:
             * For a start, the data of the event captured by the server is shown.
 This event has been triggered by the button just clicked at the dapp front-end in the browser.
-The purpose of the event is of course to fetch flight status update.
+The purpose of the event is of course to fetch a flight status update.
             ![npmrunserver4](/Screenshots/npmrunserver4.png)
             * Then, the request is processed.
 Firstly, the oracles that do not match the request, and, as a result, do not submit a response, are displayed.
             ![npmrunserver5](/Screenshots/npmrunserver5.png)